-The activity programme is managed by diversional therapists.
+The activity programme is managed by a diversional therapist.
+The activity team provides an activities programme in the rest home and hospital and a separate programme in the dementia care unit.
 The programme provides residents with a variety of individual and group activities and maintains their links with the community.

 The food service meets the nutritional needs of the residents.
 All meals are prepared on-site.
-Kitchen staff have food safety qualifications.
 Residents and family confirmed satisfaction with meals provided.